-- read and write with confidence, fluency and understanding, orchestrating a range of independent strategies to self-monitor and correct. - have an interest in books and read for enjoyment - have an interest in words, their meanings; developing a growing vocabulary in spoken and written forms. - understand a range of text types and genres be able to write in a variety of styles and forms appropriate to the situation. - be developing the powers of imagination, inventiveness and critical awareness. - have a suitable technical vocabulary to articulate their responses.
+- Read and write with confidence, fluency and understanding, orchestrating a range of independent strategies to self-monitor and correct. - Have an interest in books and read for enjoyment - Have an interest in words, their meanings; developing a growing vocabulary in spoken and written forms. - Understand a range of text types and genres be able to write in a variety of styles and forms appropriate to the situation. - Be developing the powers of imagination, inventiveness and critical awareness. - Have a suitable technical vocabulary to articulate their responses.

 In Key Stages 1 and 2 we follow the 2014 National Literacy Curriculum.
-In the Foundation Stage the 'Development Matters 2012' curriculum is followed.
+In the Foundation Stage the National Foundation Curriculum is followed using 'Development Matters 2012 ' where appropriate.